straiforos/infrastructure/README.md

 To set up your local environment:

 1. Ensure you have Java 17 and Maven installed.
-2. Clone the repository from our Gitea instance.
+2. Clone the repository from GitHub.
 3. If using Gitpod, the environment will be automatically set up according to `.gitpod.yml`.

-Note: The exact URLs and tokens needed for repository access should be obtained from your project administrator.
-These are typically set as environment variables or secrets in the CI/CD environment.
+Note: To access GitHub Packages, you'll need a Personal Access Token with the appropriate permissions (read:packages, write:packages).
+These tokens should be configured in your CI/CD environment secrets or your local Maven settings.